Rep-GLS: Report-Guided Generalized Label Smoothing for Robust Disease Detection: Introduction

+The core innovation of Rep-GLS is a dedicated neural network that learns to fit the extracted uncertainty words to a continuous Generalized Label Smoothing (GLS) rate~\cite{muller2019mixup, wei2022smooth}, $r$, explicitly constrained to the interval $r \in (-1, 1)$.
+This constraint provides an adaptive and unified training objective.
+For highly confident expert judgments (minimal uncertainty words), the network learns to predict a negative rate ($r < 0$), which strengthens supervision beyond standard hard labels (i.e., label sharpening).
+Conversely, for ambiguous cases (e.g., ``cannot rule out''), it predicts a strong positive rate ($r \to 1$), which provides strong regularization and prevents overfitting.
+This dynamic, report-guided mechanism allows Rep-GLS to generate more robust representations and achieve superior performance.
+The contributions of this paper are summarized as follows:

+\begin{itemize} \item We construct a novel uncertainty quantification pipeline, leveraging a prompt-guided large language model (LLM) to accurately extract structured (un)certainty keywords from the entire MIMIC-CXR report corpus.
+We will publicly release this new {benchmark dataset}, which pairs about 340,000 images with their corresponding structured textual uncertainty objects.

+\item We propose a new method, named as Report-Guided Generalized Label Smoothing Framework (Rep-GLS), that trains a dedicated neural network to learn a direct mapping from extracted textual uncertainty to a continuous label smoothing rate.

+\item We are the first to unify medical label sharpening and regularization within a single, data-driven framework by constraining the GLS rate to the $(-1, 1)$ interval.
+This allows the model to dynamically adapt its objective based on the uncertainty level conveyed in the clinical report.

-\item Lastly, we demonstrate through comprehensive experiments that our uncertainty-driven approach achieves superior performance compared to existing medical noisy label learning methods.
-Our results validate the effectiveness of leveraging clinical expert uncertainty for robust medical image classification.
+\item We demonstrate through comprehensive experiments that our uncertainty-driven approach achieves state-of-the-art performance compared to existing medical noisy label learning methods, validating the effectiveness of \emph{leveraging} expert uncertainty rather than filtering it. \end{itemize}